 In T.R.
 2011-04 and T.R.
 1992-01, the DOL concludes that rebates paid pursuant to the MLR provisions may constitute ERISA plan assets if a plan has a beneficial interest in the distribution under ordinary notions of property rights.
 To determine property rights, it is helpful to determine which entity is the actual policyholder.
 If the plan or its trust is the policyholder, in the absence of specific plan or policy language to the contrary, the entire rebate would constitute plan assets, and the policyholder would be required to comply with ERISA's fiduciary provisions regarding the handling and use of any rebates it receives.
 This would be the case, for example, where the premiums are paid entirely out of trust assets.
-In contrast, if the employer is the policyholder (which is much more common), the determination of the portion of the rebate that constitutes plan assets, if any, may depend on language in the plan or policy, or on the manner in which the plan sponsor and plan participants have shared in the cost of the policy.
+In contrast, if the employer is the policyholder (which is much more common), the determination of the portion of the rebate that constitutes plan assets, if any, may depend on language in the plan or policy, or on the manner in which the plan sponsor and plan participants have shared in the premium costs.

 The general rule, as described in T.R.
 2011-04 and T.R.
 1992-01, is that if the plan documents and other extrinsic evidence do not resolve the allocation issue, the portion of a rebate that is attributable to participant contributions would be considered plan assets.
-For example, if the employer paid the entire cost of the insurance coverage out of the general assets of the company, then no part of the rebate would be attributable to participant contributions, and therefore no part of the rebate would constitute plan assets.
+For example, if the employer paid the entire cost of the insurance coverage out of the company's general assets, then no part of the rebate would be attributable to participant contributions, and therefore no part of the rebate would constitute plan assets.
 Conversely, if participants paid the entire premium cost, then the entire amount of the rebate would be attributable to participant contributions and therefore would be considered plan assets.

 There are other considerations if there are fixed percentage or dollar costs associated with employer and employee contributions.
-If the participants and the employer each paid a fixed percentage of the cost, the percentage of the rebate that equals the percentage of the cost paid by participants would be considered attributable to participant contributions, and would thus constitute plan assets.
+If the participants and the employer each paid a fixed percentage of the cost, the percentage of the rebate that equals the percentage of the cost paid by participants would be considered attributable to participant contributions and would thus constitute plan assets.
 If the employer was required to pay a fixed dollar amount and participants were responsible for paying any additional costs, then the portion of the rebate that did not exceed the participants' total dollar amount of contributions during the reporting period would constitute a plan asset.
-Similarly, if participants were required to pay a fixed dollar amount and the employer was responsible for paying any additional costs, then the portion of the rebate that did not exceed the participants' total dollar amount of contributions during the reporting period would constitute a plan asset.
+Similarly, if participants were required to pay a fixed dollar amount and the employer was responsible for paying any additional costs, then the portion of the reporting period would constitute a plan asset.
+Similarly, if participants were required to pay a fixed dollar amount and the employer was responsible for paying any additional costs, then the portion of the reporting period would constitute a plan asset.
+Similarly, if participants were required to pay a fixed dollar amount and the employer was responsible for paying any additional costs, then the portion of the rebate that did not exceed the participants' total dollar amount and the employer was responsible for paying any additional costs, then the portion of the rebate that did not exceed the participants' total dollar amount of contributions during the reporting period would constitute a plan asset.